OFFICIAL RULES

 Any questions or disputes will be discussed only with the team spokesperson.
 Disputes will not be heard after the game has been completed.

 False information: information provided to UNITE on your entry form is the basis for division breakdowns.
 Any false information is grounds for disqualification.
-Please note that the 6’ and under division will be measured prior to play.
-Any participant that is over 6’ will not be allowed to participate in the 6’ and under division.
+Please note that the 6’ and under division will be measured before play.
+Any participant over 6 feet will not be allowed to participate in the 6 feet and under division.

-Unnecessary vulgarity or abusive conduct: good sportsmanship is expected.
-A UNITE Event Staff member may assist at any time, including officiating games, immediately implementing the shooting of foul shots, terminating a game, and/or escorting the player or team from the premises.
-ANY PLAYER THAT IS EJECTED FROM A GAME WILL NOT BE ALLOWED TO PARTICIPATE IN THE DURATION OF THE TOURNAMENT.
+Unnecessary vulgarity or abusive conduct: Good sportsmanship is expected.
+An UNITE Event Staff member may assist at any time, including officiating games, immediately implementing the shooting of foul shots, terminating a game, and/or escorting the player or team from the premises.
+ANY PLAYER EJECTED FROM A GAME WILL NOT BE ALLOWED TO PARTICIPATE FOR THE TOURNAMENT'S DURATION.

 This is a family event.
-No profanity or abusive behavior toward officials, tournament administrators, or each other will be tolerated by players or fans.
+No profanity or abusive behavior toward officials, tournament administrators, or each other will be tolerated from players or fans.
 Players/fans violating this rule will be ejected for the duration of the tournament.
-Unruly fan or player behavior may also result in games being stopped and potential forfeit if deemed necessary.
-If a fan or parent is ejected from the tournament, the player or child associated with the fan or parent will be ejected as well for the duration of the tournament.
-If an entire team is ejected, there will be no refund of tournament entry fees.
+Unruly fan or player behavior may also result in a game being stopped and a potential forfeit if deemed necessary.
+If a fan or parent is ejected from the tournament, the player or child associated with the fan or parent will also be ejected for the duration of the tournament.
+If an entire team is ejected, tournament entry fees will not be refunded.